Skip to Content

 2.5 - Enrollment requirements.
 Students must enroll for a minimum of 2 units of Biology 690 or Biology 699 each semester.
 You must obtain from your advisor a permission code and the class number to add these units.
 An exception to this requirement may be made in cases where taking these two units would bring the total number to more than six.
 Such an option will be contingent on the approval of the advisor and graduate coordinator.

-Students who miss the published deadline for the thesis or project presentation in a given semester may enroll the following semester through Extended Education for one unit of BIOL x693 for the purpose of making the presentation.
+Students who miss the published deadline for the thesis or project presentation in a given semester may enroll the following semester through Extended Education for one unit of BIOL x693 for the purpose of making the presentation, and x693 units are not eligible for financial aid.
 This option is available only if the thesis or project has been approved by the advisor and committee before the end of the prior semester, while the student was continuously enrolled in Biology 690 or Biology 699 as a regular student.
 Your thesis must be finished and approved by the end of finals week to qualify for this option.
+The Graduate Continuous Enrollment for x693 can be found on the graduate student forms site.

 In other words, here's the one and only story: if you complete all work with your committee before the end of the semester, then you can defend the following semester by enrolling in one unit of BIOL x693 via Extended Education.